haneytron/dache/README.md

 # VERSION INFORMATION

-## 1.5.4
+## 1.5.5

+- **BREAKING CHANGE:** renamed `maximumMessageSize` to `maximumMessageSizeKB` and simplified value (represented in kilobytes now).
+New default for both client and host is 10240 (10 MB).
-- Upgraded SimplSockets to fix client bug that could cause disconnect loop when reconnecting.
+- Upgraded SimplSockets to fix client bug that could cause disconnect of cache client.
-- Installed Consistent hashing.
-This ensures that when a cache host is added or removed, only K/N keys need to be remapped where K = key count and N = online hosts.
-In short: it's awesome.
+- Set client default host reconnect interval to 5 seconds (was 10 seconds)

 # INSTALLATION INSTRUCTIONS